saksaikot/css-demystified/readme.md

 Mobile first design- design for mobile first
 Then plan what style can be used multiple times and use them in utility class mean common designs container padding given from variable

+## 0060.Adding columns

+Added responsive split utility class, which on small column and row on bigger screen